canonical/k8s-snap/docs/src/_parts/commands/k8s_bootstrap.md

 ```
       --address string         microcluster address, defaults to the node IP address
       --file string            path to the YAML file containing your custom cluster bootstrap configuration.
+Use '-' to read from stdin.
   -h, --help                   help for bootstrap
       --interactive            interactively configure the most important cluster options
       --name string            node name, defaults to hostname